Thursday, November 10, 2011

 Lo = (N1+N2)/2

-The Dennesen and its clones, the Pro-ject and the expensive Uni-Protractor, use the fact that Lo -N1 (the distance the slide is offset from the spindle) is a constant.
+The Dennesen and its clones, the Pro-ject and the expensive Soundtractor/Uni-Protractor, use the fact that Lo -N1 (the distance the slide is offset from the spindle) is a constant.
 This fixes a specific effective length (L) at N1 for any given mounting distance (D), as (referring to the drawing of the basic geometry rectangle below):

 L^2 = D^2 + Lo^2 -(Lo-N1)^2